Sugar Land Space Cowboys: Triple-A West / Pacific Coast League (2021–present)

 In November 2020, the Sugar Land Skeeters reached an agreement with the Houston Astros to be their Triple-A affiliate beginning in the 2021 season.
 This move was part of a broader Major League Baseball realignment and direct management plan over all minor league player development.
 The deal also involved the Astros purchasing a majority ownership share of the Skeeters.
 Sugar Land was organized into the ten-team Triple-A West.
 The Skeeters began competition as an Astros affiliate in the new league on May 6, 2021, with a 9–4 victory over the Albuquerque Isotopes at Isotopes Park in Albuquerque, New Mexico.
 Sugar Land won the Eastern Division title by ending the season in first place with a 71–49 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Sugar Land finished the tournament tied for 20th place with a 4–6 record.

 After the 2021 season, the team rebranded as the Sugar Land Space Cowboys.
 The new identity incorporates the team's affiliation with the Astros, Sugar Land's proximity to NASA's Johnson Space Center, and cowboy imagery.
 In 2022, the Triple-A West became known as the Pacific Coast League, the name historically used by the regional circuit prior to the 2021 reorganization.
+The Space Cowboys won the first-half of the 2024 season, clinching a spot in the playoffs.
+They defeated the Reno Aces, winners of the second-half, 2–0 in a best-of-three series, to win their first Pacific Coast League championship.
+They then won the Triple-A championship against the Omaha Storm Chasers, champions of the International League, 13–6.
+Manager Mickey Storey led Sugar Land to a league-best 93–56 record, and he was recognized with the PCL Manager of the Year Award.